 '''

-Java: 1.6.0_25; Java HotSpot(TM) Server VM 20.0-b11
+Java: 1.7.0_15; Java HotSpot(TM) Client VM 23.7-b01

 '''

 As there are many flavours of hardware, operating systems and versions available it is practically impossible to test each one of these.
-We have successfully run CERTivity on Microsostt Windows XP, Microsoft Windows 7, Microsoft Windows Server 2003, Linux Debian, Linux Ubuntu, RedHat, Solaris Intel and Mac OS X. Both 32 and 64 bit OS distributions as well as JREs are supported.
+We have successfully run CERTivity on Microsoft Windows XP, Microsoft Windows 7, Microsoft Windows Server 2003, Microsoft Windows Server 2008, Linux Debian, Linux Ubuntu, RedHat, Solaris Intel and Mac OS X. Both 32 and 64 bit OS distributions as well as JREs are supported.